medic/cht-docs/content/en/apps/reference/app-forms.md

 keywords: workflows app-forms
 ---

 App forms are used for care guides within the web app, whether accessed in browser or via the Android app.
+When a user completes an app form, the contents are saved in the database with the type `data_record`.
+These docs are known in the app as [Reports]( {{< ref "apps/features/reports" >}} ).

 App forms are defined by the following files:

 - A XML form definition using a CHT-enhanced ODK XForm format
 - A XLSForm form definition, easier to write and converts to the XForm (optional)